SocialRespect for Human Rights

 Human Rights and Discrimination Issues Committee

-This committee (established in 1981) is chaired by the Chief Strategy Officer (CSO), and its members comprise the general managers of the corporate staff group and business groups, as well as the general managers and deputy general managers of the branches.
+This committee (established in 1981) is chaired by the Chief Administrative Officer (CAO), and its members comprise the general managers of the corporate staff group and business groups, as well as the general managers of the branches.

 Selection of Officers for the Promotion of Fair Recruitment and Human Rights Awareness

-At the Tokyo Head Ofﬁce and three branches, Ofﬁcers for the Promotion of Fair Recruitment and Human Rights Awareness are nominated and notiﬁcation of their appointment is made.
+At the Tokyo Head Ofﬁce and the Osaka branch, Ofﬁcers for the Promotion of Fair Recruitment and Human Rights Awareness are nominated and notiﬁcation of their appointment is made.
 In this way, the company has established fair recruitment systems.

 Promotion and Training on Human Rights